andrewsingleton2/Active-Directory/README.md

 ![image](https://github.com/andrewsingleton2/Building-An-Active-Directory/assets/150304510/5ce77658-4db0-4578-a5d8-377a7e333b4b)
 ![image](https://github.com/andrewsingleton2/Building-An-Active-Directory/assets/150304510/033b978a-2bbe-4974-8d01-66e9a20aabcc)

-### You can also see CLIENT1 (another Windows VM) added to the list of computers that can connect to the network.
+### You can also see CLIENT1 (my Windows VM) added to the list of computers that can connect to the Active Directory.
 ![image](https://github.com/andrewsingleton2/Building-An-Active-Directory/assets/150304510/1a64fd5c-f112-4ed4-8880-84e9f868cbea)

 ### (Downloads)